Stuart Forster visits the Pizza Punks restaurant in Newcastle-upon-Tyne.

-Disclosure: Stuart Forster, the author of this article, was invited to dine at Pizza Punks and retained full editorial control of this post.
-Pizza Punks did not review or approve this feature.
+Disclosure: Stuart Forster, the author of this article, was invited to dine at Pizza Punks, which did not review or approve this article.

-The restaurant, on Grey Street, is within Gainsborough House, about 100 metres down from the Theatre Royal.
-Prior to the opening of Pizza Punks, Café Rouge occupied the venue.
-The transformation has been radical.
+The restaurant, on Grey Street, is in Gainsborough House, about 100 metres down from the Theatre Royal.

 Walls with neon lights

 A neon light glows orange in the hallway leading into the restaurant.
 ‘NO GODS NO RULES NO FORKS,’ it proclaims in capitals.
 Good — I always did prefer eating pizza with my fingers.
 Cutlery is, of course, provided but I decided to help save on washing up by using my hands to pick up my pizza slices, even if that does tend to run the risk of drawing judging glances from fellow diners disapproving of me failing to use a knife and fork.

 Fortunately, Pizza Punks isn’t that kind of place.
 It has a distinctly laid-back vibe and draws clientele of mixed aged.
 Glancing around I noticed couples on dates, friends meeting for a chat over food and, on the banquette next to the open kitchen, a group of colleagues on an office night out.
 There’s a decent choice of cocktails, canned craft beers plus lager on tap.